cmstead/dject/README.md

 - `dject.new(config: object)` -- Create a new DJect IoC container; `var container = dject.new();`
 - `container.build(moduleName: string)` -- Request a fully constructed module from the DJect container; if the module name is not associated to a module already, DJect will reach out to the file system to create your module
-- `container.getDependencyTree()` -- Returns a tree of all dependencies a module depends upon
+- `container.getDependencyTree(moduleName: string)` -- Returns a tree of all dependencies a module depends upon
 - `container.getRegisteredModules()` -- Returns a list of all modules currently registered to a DJect container
+- `container.loadModule(moduleName: string)` -- Loads a module into memory eagerly
 - `container.override(module: object)` -- Registers module, replacing existing module; throws error on no existing module
 - `container.override(module: [object])` -- Registers array of modules, replacing existing modules; throws error on no existing module
 - `container.register(module: object)` -- Register a module for use as a dependency; use this for eager-loading